-TATB powder, witness the plastic deformation of individual grains to accommodate compaction.
+The spots are binder-filled pores, remnant of the initial porosity of the TATB powder after the isostatic compaction process.
+The bands, absent from the initial TATB powder, witness the plastic deformation of individual grains to accommodate compaction.
 The binder is also supposed to be located at grain boundaries, but cannot be resolved.
 A few inter- and intra-granular microcracks exist in the material (hollow black arrows), but are not easy to pick from this picture.
 And finally, the large scale meta-structure corresponding to the remnants of the prills can be observed in the form of a prill boundary (white hollow arrows) crossing the image.

-Scanning electron microscopy can also be used to observe polished surfaces.
+Scanning electron microscopy can also be used to ob-

+serve polished surfaces.
 Either in secondary or back-scattered electron mode, the contrast is very poor, which presents the advantage of not displaying the deformation bands, but the drawback of not displaying grain boundaries either.
 This can be improved by etching the surface with a solvent of the binder, since TATB is almost insensitive to common solvents.
 In this way, grain boundaries can be revealed, as illustrated in Fig. 2.